furre-dev/convini-backend/README.md

 Start by sending a request to the endpoint to [https://convini-backend.vercel.app/api/create-bundle-name](https://convini-backend.vercel.app/api/create-bundle-name).

-# Some stuff to think about when using this endpoint
+# Here are some things to consider when using this endpoint:

 ### 1. Only POST method is allowed.